Dear Parents and Community Members:

 - PROCESS FOR ASSIGNING PUPILS TO THE SCHOOL: Referral Process from Administration and Counselors of Consortium School Districts that participate in our alternative program.

 - STATUS OF THE 3-5 YEAR SCHOOL IMPROVEMENT PLAN: Our plan is still in progress to improve on the reading and math gaps for our students.
-As an alternative program, our funding and resourcing is quite dynamic and very limited based on the number of students enrolled for our program.
-We have instituted a reading intervention ‘lab’ for our school for the past two school years.
+As an alternative program, our funding and resourcing is quite dynamic and very limited based on student enrollment semester to semester.
+We have instituted a reading/math intervention ‘lab’ for our school for the last three school years.

 - IDENTIFY HOW TO ACCESS A COPY OF THE CORE CURRICULUM: Pearson’s GradPoint, Grades 7-12 Curriculums.
 Beginning the 15-16SY, our alternative program provided an on-line educational curriculum that allows students to work with their mentor-teachers to complete course credits towards a high school diploma or return to their appropriate grade level, in their cohort.
 The on-line curriculum provides ample course scheduling for nearly any student’s needs to complete course credits.
 Students’ options towards graduation can happen in the following ways due to the flexibility and depth of the on-line course curriculum: